DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 recently in a warning state (for reasons other than this one) as this propagates warnings across the whole cluster.

+### Latency

+Another latent fault to watch out for is to do with (hoho) latency.
+High latency at an otherwise healthy-looking node can be a strong leading indicator of impending doom, such as the system getting too close to at some kind of throughout limit.

+Since Paxos is a majority-based system, the latency presented to clients is related to the _median_ latency of the individual nodes, which can hide the fact that a minority of nodes are struggling.
+The trouble is that if just one of the healthy nodes goes offline then the median latency can shift dramatically, triggering a cascading failure.

+This means it's a good idea to monitor the response latencies of all the nodes as well as the client-facing (i.e. median) latency, to catch any problems before they start to have consequences.

 ### Logging unusual activity

 In normal running each node of the cluster executes quite a small subset of its